Sangria Cake

 I had the best sangria in Spain when my husband and I visited a few years ago.
-Honestly, I fell in love with the country as a whole, and if asked, I would say that it’s my favorite trip we’ve ever taken together.
-And that’s not just because of the sangria, but I can assure you it was factored into my decision.
 With that being said, I came across the recipe for this Sangria Cake on BBC Good Food and I knew I had to try it immediately.
 I adapted it to use in-season fruit.
 The wine gives the cake a nice, almost spice-like, flavor that lends itself so perfectly to this time of year.
-If you’re looking to revamp some of your Thanksgiving Day dessert options from the normal every day pumpkin pie, I think this would be a great contender and dare I say, might even steal the show.
+If you’re looking to revamp some of your Thanksgiving Day dessert options from the normal every day pumpkin pie, I think this would be a great contender.
+Dare I say, it might even steal the show.
 Give it a go.
 I know you’ll fall in love just like I did.

 Sangria Cake